This particular piece of information caught my young friend's attention.

 I had one more spot I wanted to visit before we headed toward Seneca Rocks and Spruce Knob.
 There is an overlook with a great view of North Fork Mountain and the Chimney Rocks formation.

-From the top of Dolly Sods it was down to the Potomac watershed and one of the most scenic drives in the state - Route 28.This is another view of North Fork Mountain and the North Fork of the South Branch of the Potomac River valley (that's a mouthful).
+Following a quick stop at the Seneca Rocks Visitors Center, it was on to Spruce Knob where we would set up camp for the night and meet another friend for Sunday's journey.This is another view of North Fork Mountain and the North Fork of the South Branch of the Potomac River valley (that's a mouthful).

 From the overlook we made it to the campground, pitched the tents, and had dinner.
 These would be firsts for my young friend: first night in a tent and first freeze-dried meal.